Brother Chidananda

 Brother Chidananda (born Christopher Hartwell Bagley, May 16, 1953) is the fifth president of Self-Realization Fellowship/Yogoda Satsanga Society of India (SRF/YSS).
 SRF/YSS is the only church founded by Chidananda's guru, Paramahansa Yogananda, to disseminate his teachings.
 Chidananda was born in Annapolis, Maryland, US.

 Early life

 Chidananda is the son of Admiral David H. Bagley, former commander-in-chief of US naval forces in Europe, and Charlotte Lee Bagley, née Hartwell.
 As a teenager, Chidananda began to take an interest in yoga and the meaning of life.

-In the early 1970s, Chidananda studied sociology and philosophy at the University of California in San Diego, from which he graduated in 1975.
+In the early 1970s, Chidananda studied sociology and philosophy at the University of California, San Diego, from which he graduated in 1975.
 During this time, he came across a copy of Yogananda's book Autobiography of a Yogi and began visiting SRF's ashram center in Encinitas, California.
 He became acquainted with some of the monks and nuns living there, including Brother Anandamoy, one of Yogananda's direct disciples, and he was inspired to join SRF's monastic order.